gravitask/task/README.md

-# TodoTxt Parser
+# gravitask/task
-A powerful PHP library for parsing and working with the [todo.txt format](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format).
+A *serious*ly powerful library for working with TODO list items and tasks.

----
+## Features
+* Parse and format `TaskItem` objects to and from JSON, and [todo.txt format](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format).

-## Parser
+## Example
 ```
 $parser = new Gravitask\Task\Parser\TodoTxtParser();